BentleySystems/ES-API-Samples/EsApi4DScheduleSPASampleApp/README.md

 1. Clone repository
 2. Open the folder in Visual Studio Code
 3. Ctrl+J to open a terminal in the IDE which will default to the base folder
+4. Change directory `cd EsApi4DScheduleSPASampleApp`
-4. `npm install --force` in the terminal to install dependencies
+5. `npm install --force` in the terminal to install dependencies
-5. Run the application `npm start`
+6. Run the application `npm start`

 ## Development Setup (command line)

 1. Clone repository
-2. Change directory to cloned folder `cd EsApi4DScheduleSPASampleApp`
+2. Change directory to cloned folder `cd ES-API-Samples/EsApi4DScheduleSPASampleApp`
 3. Install dependencies `npm install --force`
 5. Run the application `npm start`